Ayush2966/Talk-to-AI/README.md

 # How to install locally in you chrome browser
 * Download Source Code from **Releases** section.
-* Then visit chrome://extensions/ in your chrome browser.
+* Then visit <a href="chrome://extensions/"> in your chrome browser.

 # For Example:-